-- i.
-The ASW low crest is at elevation 618 feet msl and spills approximately 11-12 kcfs when the forebay elevation is in the MOP range.
-Low crest spill patterns are in Table LGS-7 (Spring Spill) and Table LGS-9 (30%). - ii.
-Change the ASW to low crest to pass more water during high flow (i.e., spring freshet) when the following flow criteria are met: 1) day average total project outflow above 85 kcfs, and 2) NWRFC inflow forecast above 85 kcfs for at least the next 3 days.
-When day average outflow drops below 85 kcfs and is forecasted to stay below 85 kcfs for at least the next three days, change back to high crest.
+i.
+The ASW low crest spills approximately 11-12 kcfs when operated relative to the forebay operating range (Table LGS-5).
+Low crest spill patterns are in Table LGS-8 (Spring Spill) and Table LGS-10 (30%).

+ii.
+Change the ASW to low crest elevation relative to forebay (Table LGS-5) to pass more water during high flow (i.e., spring freshet) when the following flow criteria are met: 1) day average total project outflow above 85 kcfs, and 2) NWRFC inflow forecast above 85 kcfs for at least the next 3 days.

+iii.
+When the previous day's average outflow drops below 85 kcfs and is forecasted to stay below 85 kcfs for at least the next three days, change back to high crest elevation relative to the forebay range.